Test your students’ global IQ at our annual international knowledge competition for high school students.

 Date: Wednesday, March 1, 2023 (tentative)

-Location: This year’s competition will be held in person at the Mall of America, on Wednesday, March 1, 2023.
+Location: This year’s competition will be in person at the Mall of America, on Wednesday, March 1, 2023.
 There will also be an option to compete online via Zoom and MyQuiz.
-Details on how to access the online event and game instructions will be posted soon.
+Details on how to access the online event and game instructions coming soon.

 Time: 3:30 pm – 6:00 pm CDT

 This free event invites teams of four to challenge their global knowledge to correctly answer a series of multiple-choice questions in competition with other local schools.
-The winning team will represent Minnesota at the national Academic WorldQuest organized by the World Affairs Councils of America, on April 29-30, 2022.
+The winning team will represent Minnesota at the national Academic WorldQuest competition organized by the World Affairs Councils of America, on April 28-29, 2023 in Washington, DC.

 - FREE to compete